Affidavit: Witness identifies suspect as party hall gunman

-GREENVILLE, Texas (AP) - Investigators say a confidential informant claimed to witness Brandon Ray Gonzales open fire at an off-campus college Halloween party in Texas, killing two people and injuring a dozen more.
+GREENVILLE, Texas (AP) - A confidential informant claimed to witness the suspect open fire at an off-campus college Halloween party in Texas, killing two people and injuring a dozen more, according to an arrest affidavit.

-In an arrest affidavit, Texas Ranger Laura Simmons says the person contacted the Hunt County Sheriff’s Office with eyewitness information.
-Then, through an attorney, the witness identified Gonzales as the gunman through the suspect’s Facebook profile and from photos of the suspect shown by investigators.
+In the three-page statement, Texas Ranger Laura Simmons says the person contacted the Hunt County Sheriff’s Office with eyewitness information.
+Then, through an attorney, the witness identified Brandon Ray Gonzales, 23, of Greenville, Texas, as the gunman through the suspect’s Facebook profile and from photos of the suspect shown by investigators.

-The witness reported seeing Gonzales late Saturday in line to enter The Party Venue, just outside Greenville, Texas.
+The witness reported seeing Gonzales late Saturday in line to enter The Party Venue, just outside Greenville.
 The witness later saw him with a large group playing dice in a restroom, then saw him leave the restroom, pull a handgun from his waist and begin shooting.

+The witness was questioned closely to establish that person’s credibility and reported hearing eight gunshots, Simmons said.

+The shooting took place at a Halloween and homecoming party for Texas A&M; University-Commerce, although officials said it was not a school-sanctioned event.
+Investigators identified the two 23-year-old men killed as Kevin Berry Jr. of Dallas and Byron Craven of Arlington.

-Gonzales is jailed on a capital murder charge.
+Gonzales was arrested Monday and jailed on a capital murder charge.
+Bond is set at $1 million.
+In a television interview Monday, Gonzales maintained he is innocent.

 Sign up for Daily Newsletters